 Dessert was too good to pass up!
 I was intrigued by the dark chocolate tart with basil cream, which looked like a scoop of ice cream.
 However, it tasted very creamy and herby and complemented the chocolate well.
 Some diced mango with more herbs were served on the side but I felt that this took the herb level too high so I left it.

-Charley ordered sticky toffee pudding with vanilla ice cream and salted caramel sauce.
+There was also sticky toffee pudding with vanilla ice cream and salted caramel sauce.
 It looked so good, I couldn’t pass up the opportunity to take a photo.
 Say cheese… which brings me to the impressive cheese board with four different cheeses, served with chutney, grapes and a generous amount of biscuits.

 I was delighted that Kandula teas were prominently featured and I chose one of my favourites, Earl Grey.